Khan/slack-deploy-hooks/README.md

 Slack Deploy Hooks replace the old Sun Wukong Hubot plugin and adds a lot of functionality.

-**This repository is deprecated.
+**This repository is no longer used, and retained only for posterity.
 See Khan/buildmaster for the new version.**

 ## Settings